ZahraE/Getting-Cleaning-Data-Project/Codebook.md

 - Step 5: Creating a second, independent tidy data set with the average of each variable for each activity and each subject from the data set in step 4.

 ## Tidy Dataset
-The tudy dataset gotten from data cleaning process contains 180 rows and 68 columns.
-Columns indicate dataset variables and rows contain observations of each of those variables.
+The tidy dataset gotten from data cleaning process contains 180 rows and 68 columns.
+Columns indicate dataset variables and rows contain observations for each of those variables.

 ##Tidy Dataset Variables: